nao-web/jspractice/README.md

 * [ Make a parallax site ] (http://dotinstall.com/lessons/parallax_html)

-# JQuery Primer design for use in the field of Web design
+# jQuery Primer design for use in the field of Web design

 The Sutras up 3-13 from 3-1 in Chapter 3